Alasdair-P/alig_plus/README.md

 # Usage

-the ALI-G+ algorthum is written in pytorch and requires indexed dataset be used, this can be easily achieved using the following dataset wrapper:
+the ALI-G+ algorthum is written in PyTorch >= 1.0 in python3.
+ALI-G+ requires indexed dataset be used, this can be easily achieved using the following dataset wrapper:

 ```python
 class IndexedDataset(data.Dataset):